 About sexual abuse and assault

-Sexual abuse and assault (or sexual violence) is any unwanted sexual behaviour towards another person.
-There are different kinds of sexual violence but all sexual violence is a serious crime.
+Sexual violence (including sexual abuse and assault) is any unwanted sexual behaviour towards another person.
+All sexual violence is unacceptable and many kinds of sexual violence are a crime in Queensland.

 Types of sexual violence